CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **TLS**
 - **Definition**: Transport Layer Security, a cryptographic protocol for secure communication
-- **Context**: mcp-ssh-orchestrator may use TLS for secure communication in future versions
+- **Context**: MCP SSH Orchestrator may use TLS for secure communication in future versions

 **Timeout**
 - **Definition**: A maximum time limit for an operation before it is terminated
-- **Context**: mcp-ssh-orchestrator implements timeouts to prevent hanging commands
+- **Context**: MCP SSH Orchestrator implements timeouts to prevent hanging commands

 ## U

 **Uptime**
 - **Definition**: The amount of time a system has been running without interruption
-- **Context**: mcp-ssh-orchestrator monitors uptime and system health
+- **Context**: MCP SSH Orchestrator monitors uptime and system health

 **User**
 - **Definition**: An individual or system that interacts with mcp-ssh-orchestrator